 Students who have been absent and are excused are given the privilege of making up work.
 The length of time within which work may be made up shall be determined by the extent and nature of the absence.
 It is the student's responsibility to obtain and complete all makeup work.
-A zero will be placed in the student's gradebook until the missing work is submitted by the student.
+A zero will be placed in the student's gradebook until the work has been made up, in a timely fashion.